wzmli/phyloglmm/response.md

 In a purely scientific perspective, I have no objections to publish that article.

-**Thanks, these are wonderful and helpful suggestion.
-We have included a tutorial example in the released version on zenodo/github.
-We have now included the link in the paper.... **
+**These are very useful suggestions.
+We have included a tutorial example in the released version on zenodo/github; the link is included n the paper.**

 Minor comments: